Meta, Milton, Metaphor: Models of Subjective Experience

 Steve Andreas has generously allowed us to reproduce the pages of his new book, Six Blind Elephants, where he analyses Clean Language and Symbolic Modelling.
 Following

-the extract we have copied our response to Steve's original manuscript as it
+the extract James Lawley's response to Steve's original manuscript

 contains some valuable distinctions about clean questions and a clean methodology.